Chrissy Teigen Shares Photo Of Herself Naked On Her Husband’s Armchair

 Fortunately for Teigen, this time she is receiving positive comments for posting the photo of the stretchmarks on her thigh.
 Some of her fans even expressed gratitude to her for making stretch marks and cellulite seem normal.
 Women with cellulite and stretch marks are often treated with negativity which is why most women go through self-esteem issues.

 This is not the first time that the model has posted a photo of the stretch marks on her legs.
-In 2005 she posted a photo of her legs in which she also showed off the stretch marks onher thighs.
+In 2005 she posted a photo of her legs in which she also showed off the stretch marks on her thighs.
 She also had some bruises on her thighs which she claims were the result of bumping into her kitchen drawer.
-Chrissy is however very confident about her body and she does not let something as insignificant as stretch marks bring her down.
+Chrissy is, however, very confident about her body and she does not let something as insignificant as stretch marks bring her down.